Djibouti profile - Timeline

 2011 April - Guelleh wins a third term as president in an election boycotted by the opposition.

 2011 June-September - Horn of Africa hit by worst drought in 60 years.

 2011 December - First consignment of troops from Djibouti arrives in Somali capital, Mogadishu, to bolster the African Union force there.

 2012 February - IMF approves $14 million loan to boost Djibouti's drought-hit finances.

 2013 February - Opposition groups contest parliamentary elections after their 2008 boycott.
-They reject the result, which gave the governing Union for the Presidential Majority 49 of 65 seats and plan protests.
+They reject the result, which gave the governing Union for the Presidential Majority 49 of 65 seats.

 2014 May - Bomb blast in restaurant with several Western military personnel kills three, including two suicide bombers.
 Somali Islamist group al-Shabab claims responsibility.

 2014 June - Djibouti suffers its fourth straight year of drought, a UN official says.